-The dichotomy between 'benevolent Israeli Jews' and 'aggressive Arabs' was also evident in the references made in several documents to the Six-Day War of 1967, which pitted Israel against Egypt, Syria, Jordan, Iraq and Lebanon, resulting in Israel's victory and its seizure of the Gaza Strip, the West Bank, the Sinai Peninsula and the Golan Heights.
-Crucially, a report of the Falcons on the Six-Day War portrayed Israel as encircled by 'enemies'.147 Similarly, the diary of Aktion Sühnezeichen volunteers who offered to work in kibbutz Bachan during the Six-Day War compared it to the Vietnam War and described it as eye-opening: 'What we saw dwarfs Vietnam [War]' as 'Israel fought against an enormous superpower of hating Arabs'.148 In this sense, West German visitors differed from other Western European subjects who had sympathised with Israel but began to view the latter as an 'occupier' in the immediate aftermath of the Six-Day War.149
+The dichotomy between 'benevolent Israeli Jews' and 'aggressive Arabs' was also evident in the references made in several documents to the Six-Day War of 1967, which pitted Israel against Egypt, Syria, Jordan, Iraq and Lebanon, resulting in Israeli's victory and its seizure of the Gaza Strip, the West Bank, the Sinai Peninsula and the Golan Heights.
+Crucially, a report of the Falcons on the Six-Day War portrayed Israel as encircled by 'enemies'.
+Similarly, the diary of Aktion Sühnezeichen volunteers who offered voluntary work in kibbutz Bachan during the Six-Day War compared it to the Vietnam War and saw it as eye-opening: 'What we saw dwarfs Vietnam [War]' as 'Israel fought against an enormous superpower of hating Arabs'.
+In this sense, West German visitors differed from other Western European